 The best time to come to Cameron Highlands is from December to February, just after the monsoon season.
 During these months, there is little chance of rain while the forests are still in full bloom and very lush.
 You want to avoid the months of June to October.
 The month of June is very dry while the month of October is very wet.

 From Kuala Lumpur, you can take a bus or drive directly to Cameron Highlands.
 It should take about 3 and a half hours.
+If you’re coming from KL, then our guide of what to do in Malaysia’s capital city is here.
 From Ipoh City, it’s only a 2-hour drive to Cameron Highlands.

 If you are coming from Langkawi, you have two options.
 First, take a ferry back to mainland Kuala Kedah, then ride a bus for 5 hours.
 The other choice is to take a 2-hour and 45-minute ferry to Penang, then get on a 3-hour and 40-minute bus ride from Penang to Cameron Highlands.
 You can check the options for Langkawi to Cameron Highlands here.
 And check Cameron Highlands to Penang here.